Skip to content

 Horse Racing

 The Irish Derby, held at the Curragh, is one of Ireland’s most prestigious flat horse racing events.
 It has a long history and is considered one of the highlights of the Irish racing calendar.
-Additionally, while not in Ireland, the Cheltenham Festival in England is a major event for Irish horse racing enthusiasts.
+Additionally, while not in Ireland, the Cheltenham Festival in England is a significant event for Irish horse racing enthusiasts.
 Many Irish-trained horses and jockeys participate in the festival.

 Ireland has produced numerous successful jockeys and trainers who have achieved international recognition.
 Names like Ruby Walsh, Tony McCoy, Willie Mullins, and Aidan O’Brien are synonymous with Irish racing excellence.